Pallet Jack Toolbox Talk – [Quick & Easy for 2023]

 5. Store Unused Pallet Jacks Safely

-Pallet jacks that aren’t currently in use should always be stowed away from pedestrian traffic.
+Pallet jacks not currently in use should always be stowed away from pedestrian traffic.
 Any equipment left on the floor or obstructing the main work area could constitute a major trip hazard.

-Stow pallet jacks with the forks lowered under a shelf, beneath a table, or in some other out-of-the-way location.
-Electric jacks should be plugged in while not in use so that they will be fully charged the next time they are needed.
+Stow pallet jacks with the forks lowered under a shelf, beneath a table, or in another out-of-the-way location.
+Electric jacks should be plugged in while not in use so they will be fully charged the next time they are needed.

 6. Conduct a Workplace Inspection Frequently

-Having a clean and well-kept workplace is an essential part of safely operating pallet jacks.
+A clean and well-kept workplace is essential to safely operating pallet jacks.
 Floors should be kept dry and clear of obstructions at all times.
-To avoid an increased risk of slipping and falling, never push a pallet jack across a wet floor.
+Never push a pallet jack across a wet floor to avoid an increased risk of slipping and falling.

 Make sure all operators of pallet jacks are aware of the locations of any ramps inside the workplace.
-Narrow aisles are also a potential risk, as the load could become stuck while trying to maneuver through.
+Narrow aisles are also a potential risk, as the load could become stuck while maneuvering through.

 Pallet Jack Moving Boxes